davidpallmann/hashnode-backups/cl7wgu3jc09zvx9nvccyl1r2s.md

 ![light-1-green.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1662842685518/Y8jhKd-VB.jpg align="left")

-Now send more commands, such as these, and see them work.
+Send more commands, such as these, and see them work.
 Replace 1 with your target light ID (1-4).
 You don't have to provide username, the program will take care of that.

 | Message | Result |
 |-----------|-------|